ekaterinabaygin/crypto_app/README.md

 **Exchange Rate Host API Key**

-1.Visit exchangerate.host.
+1.a)Visit exchangerate.host.
 Create an account and generate your API key (access key).
 Copy the API key.

-CoinAPI Key
+b)CoinAPI Key
 Visit CoinAPI.io to sign up and obtain your API key.
 Copy the API key.
-Creating .env File

 Create a .env file in the root of your project: touch .env

 2.Add the following environment variables to the .env file, replacing the placeholders with your actual API keys:

 EXCHANGE_RATE_API_KEY=your_exchangerate_host_key
 COIN_API_KEY=your_coinapi_key

-# Run the App
-Once the environment variables are set up: flutter run

-Start the development server:
-flutter run -d <device-id>